-Description: Allow non-exclusive use of up to 80 parking spaces within public beach parking lot by adjacent restaurants from 6:00 p.m. to
+Description:

-11:00 p.m. nightly.
+Allow non-exclusive use of up to 80 parking spaces within public beach parking lot by adjacent restaurants from 6:00 p.m. to sunset and exclusive use of the entire lot by adjacent restaurants from sunset until 11:00 p.m. nightly for a three (3)